-The ignition will switch from ACC/ ACCESSORY to off after five minutes to prevent battery rundown.

-ON/RUN/START (Green Indicator

-Light) : This mode is for driving and starting.
+The ignition will switch from ACC/ ACCESSORY to OFF after five minutes to prevent battery rundown.
+ON/RUN/START (Green Indicator Light): This mode is for driving and starting.
 With the ignition off, and the brake pedal applied, pressing the button once will place the ignition system in ON/RUN/START.
 Once engine cranking begins, release the button.
 Engine cranking will continue until the engine starts.
-See Starting the Engine \Rightarrow 223.
-The ignition will then remain in ON/RUN.
+See Starting the Engine ♀ 212.
+The ignition will then remain on.